 1. The "Welcome Mat" Effect and Coverage Gaps

-When an employee has access to ESI, they may still qualify for Medicaid if the ESI is deemed "unaffordable" under ACA guidelines (i.e., the cost of employee-only coverage exceeds 9.12% of household income in 2025).
-In such cases, employees may choose to enroll in Medicaid instead of ESI, even if offered.
+When an employee has access to ESI, they may still qualify for Medicaid if the ESI is deemed "unaffordable" under ACA guidelines (the cost of employee-only coverage exceeds 9.12% of household income in 2025).
+In such cases, employees may choose Medicaid instead of ESI, even if offered.
 This creates a coverage gap for employers: they pay for ESI that goes unused, while employees who opt for Medicaid may leave the ESI risk pool, potentially raising premiums for remaining enrollees.

 2. The "Medicaid Cliff" and Earning/Dependency Effects

-One of the most challenging interactions is the "Medicaid cliff."
-As an employee's income rises above the Medicaid eligibility threshold (which varies by state, but is often 138% of the Federal Poverty Level for expansion states), they may lose Medicaid coverage.
-If they are enrolled in ESI at that point, the transition can be smooth.
-However, if they declined ESI due to affordability concerns, they may fall into a coverage gap with no insurance.
+One of the trickiest interactions is the "Medicaid cliff."
+As an employee's income rises above the Medicaid eligibility threshold (often 138% of the Federal Poverty Level in expansion states), they can lose Medicaid coverage.
+If they're enrolled in ESI at that point, the transition can be smooth.
+But if they declined ESI due to affordability concerns, they may fall into a coverage gap with no insurance.
 This is a major driver of churn in employer plans and can cause employees to avoid income increases to retain coverage.

 3. Coordination of Benefits (COB) for Dependents